vilnar/stress/README.md

 Available plugins:
-	mysql	executes queries via sphinxql, may use filters plain3	hardcoded mysql to 127.0.0.1:9306, index lj, limit 100000 (no options available) json	executes queries via http, /search/json endpoint fjson	same as json, but works using fasthttp package
+	mysql	executes queries via sphinxql, may use filters mysqlplain   executes queries via sphinxql, may use filters plain3	hardcoded mysql to 127.0.0.1:9306, index lj, limit 100000 (no options available) json	executes queries via http, /search/json endpoint fjson	same as json, but works using fasthttp package